 ¶53.
 And when they had crossed over, they came to the land of Gennesaret, and they drew to shore.

-54. And when they had gotten out of the boat, people immediately recognized him,
+54. And immediately when they got out of the boat, people recognized him,

-55. and they began running all around that area, carrying the sick on pallets to the place they heard he was.
+55. and they hurried around to that whole area, and they began carrying those who were sick on pallets to the place they heard he was.

 56. And wherever he would go, to villages, or cities, or the countryside, they laid the feeble down in the marketplaces, and they begged him that they might touch the fringe of his garment, and everyone who touched it was made whole.

 ¶1.
-And the Pharisees and some of the scribes who had come from Jerusalem gathered around him.
+And the Pharisees and certain of the scribes who had come from Jerusalem gathered together to him.